 - installed Muniwin software that is a part of C-Munipack package

 - calibrated series of frames where you have your object to measure.
-These frames may be from one night session, but also can be from several nights spread over very long period (actually you can also calibrate frames in Muniwin, but if you already know and use other program for processing, you do not need to change it)
+Frames may come from one session night, but it also can be a long term program that spans over weeks or years.
+Actually you can also calibrate frames in Muniwin, but if you already know and use other program for processing, you do not need to change it.

 Whole proces contains several steps.
 At the beginning lets take a look into Muniwin and create our hardware profile.
 In the Tools select Edit profiles.
 Then select Light curve profile and save under new name.